Quick Reference

 Kirkpatrick Model

-A model for evaluating training using four levels: reaction, learning, behavior, and results.
-It helps structure how you think about measuring impact beyond smile sheets.
+A common framework for evaluating training across four levels: learner reaction, learning, behavior, and results.
+It helps teams think beyond whether learners liked the course.

 Knowledge Check